DOI-USGS/EGRET/README.md

 Package Installation
 ---------------------------------

-To install the EGRETdemo and dataRetrievaldemo packages you need to be using R 3.0 or greater.
+To install the EGRET and EGRET packages you need to be using R 3.0 or greater.
 Then use the following command:

-	install.packages(c("dataRetrievaldemo","EGRETdemo"),
+	install.packages(c("EGRET","EGRET"),
 	     repos=c("http://usgs-r.github.com","http://cran.us.r-project.org"),
 	     dependencies=TRUE)